 Range of genres – we encourage children to use a range of genres within their writing, from poetry to creative stories, descriptive passages and letters

-Drama – we encourage children to act out some of the story they have heard or use their prediction skills to show what might happen next
+Drama – we encourage children to act out some of the stories they have heard or use their prediction skills to show what might happen next

 Respond to a Text – we can use a range of art activities to help us respond to a text